Jelrix

 Jelrix is a dispersion and solution for implantation containing cartilage-forming cells, that have been prepared from the patient’s own tissue.

 Cartilage in the knee can be damaged because of an accident, such as a fall or a sports injury.
-Jelrix contains cells made from the patient’s own healthy cartilage cells and was only to be used to treat the patient it was prepared for.
-When the cells are implanted into the patient’s knee cartilage, they were expected to attach to the area of the defect and produce new tissue, thereby repairing the defects in the knee.
+Jelrix contains cells collected from the patient’s own healthy cartilage and was therefore only to be used to treat the patient it was prepared for.
+Once implanted into the patient’s knee cartilage, these cells were expected to attach to the area of the defect and produce new tissue, thereby repairing the defects in the knee joint.

-The agency had concerns about the lack of data to support the suitability of the manufacturing process and its control strategy to ensure that the quality of the medicine meets the required standards.
-In addition, the positive effects seen on KOOS could not be attributed to the effects of Jelrix as the study did not include a comparison group; people in the study might have improved from the surgery and rehabilitation they received, rather than treatment with Jelrix.
+At the time of the initial evaluation, the Agency had concerns about the lack of data to support the suitability of the manufacturing process and its control strategy to ensure that the quality of the medicine meets the required standards.
+In addition, it was not possible to conclude that the positive effects seen on KOOS could be attributed to Jelrix as people in the study might have improved from the surgery and rehabilitation they received, rather than treatment with Jelrix.

-Therefore, the Agency’s opinion was that the benefits of Jelrix did not outweigh its risks and it recommended refusing marketing authorisation.
+Therefore, the Agency’s opinion was that the benefits of Jelrix did not outweigh its risks and it recommended refusing marketing authorisation for Jelrix for the repair of defects to the cartilage in the knee in patients who are experiencing symptoms.

 The company informed the Agency that there are no ongoing clinical trials or compassionate use programmes with Jelrix.